ocularminds/go-books/README.md

 # go-books
-Workbook file reader that displays content in html
+Workbook file reader that displays content in html<br>
 To demonstrate my skills as a developer using Go language

 ### The Assignment Submission